Dave Stewart (Eurythmics): Writer and producer

+In 1997, Stewart co-produced the album Destination Anywhere for Jon Bon Jovi, and also co-wrote two tracks.
+The same year, he produced and co-wrote the album Come Alive with the actress and singer Rhona Mitra, who was in character as Lara Croft for the recording, because she was the official model for the character at that time.
+In 1999, Stewart and Mitra collaborated on a second Lara Croft album, titled Female Icon.

 Stewart collaborated with Bryan Ferry on his 2002 album Frantic, co-writing several tracks and co-producing one of them.

 He also co-wrote "Friend or Foe" for the Russian pop duo t.A.T.u., which is on their 2005 album Dangerous and Moving.

 In 2008, Stewart was brought in by Ringo Starr to produce his album Liverpool 8, after Starr dismissed the album's original producer, Mark Hudson.
 Hudson's work on some tracks earned both Stewart and Hudson credits as co-producers (along with Starr himself).

 In 2010, Stewart announced on his Twitter account he was co-writing and producing the new studio album by Stevie Nicks.
 The album, entitled In Your Dreams, was co-produced by Glen Ballard and released in May 2011.

 In 2010, Stewart co-wrote and co-produced two songs with writer and composer Mark Warford 'Lover Earth' and 'Time, Faith, Love' for the charity-focused dramatised audio production, 'A Voyage For Soldier Miles'.

 On 24 February 2011, Stewart tweeted that he had just produced a new album by Joss Stone, stating that they also wrote 10 songs together.

 On 10 October 2011, Stewart released a new song called "Leap of faith" in collaboration with Greek singer Anna Vissi.
 The official clip of the song was released in Anna's fan club YouTube channel.
 Two days later, the Stewart produced Fire EP for artist Orianthi was released as an iTunes download.

 He has worked occasionally with American ska-punk band No Doubt, co-writing "Underneath It All" for their 2001 release Rock Steady and "Sparkle" for their 2012 release Push and Shove.

-In 2013, he worked with singer Lauren Harris on the pop rock project Kingdom of I. The track Crying at the Disco was released as a free download on Soundcloud later that year.
+In 2013, he worked with singer Lauren Harris on the pop rock project Kingdom of I. The track Crying at the Disco was released as a free download on SoundCloud later that year.

+Stewart co-wrote and produced New Zealand singer Jon Stevens' album called Starlight, which was released in March 2017 and features a blues and soul influenced rock / powerpop sound.

+Parallel to that, Stewart co-wrote and produced Australian singer Vanessa Amorosi's studio album, which features "soul gospel" music.
+The album, Memphis Love, was released in November 2023 on Stewart's independent label, Bay Street Records.